Citation Best Practices

 Use a unique name consistently throughout your career

 Be consistent with your name when submitting research.
 If you have quite a common name, consider including your full middle name in publications.

 Include your institution, college, department, and zip code in the contact information when you submit papers for publication.
-Providing accurate contact details are essential so that researchers can contact you directly for queries, further information and discussions about the publication.
+Providing accurate contact details is essential so researchers can contact you directly for queries, further information, and discussions about the publication.
 This information also helps departments, colleges, and accrediting bodies accurately track publications.

 Keywords and phrases:

 Make some key phrases of your study and repeat them in the abstract page of your paper.
 Since search engines and citation trackers search the abstract of your article, the repetition of keywords increases the chance of your paper being retrieved more easily.

 In an age of search engines and academic database searching, keywords in your publications are critical.
 Keywords and phrases in the paper’s title and abstract are also helpful for search purposes.
 Using keywords in the URL of scientific web pages can also help readers quickly determine the subject matter of the paper.